 For a more comprehensive explanation of impact markets, see Toward Impact Markets.

-In short, an altruistic retroactive funder announces that they will pay for impact (or “outcomes”) they like.
+In short, an altruistic retroactive funder announces that they will pay for impact (or “outcomes”) they approve of.
 It resembles a prize competition in this way.
-But (1) they’ll pay proportional to how much they like the idea and not only the top n submissions; (2) the impact remains resellable by default; and (3) seed investors offer to pay the people who are vying for the prizes or provide them with anything else they need and receive in return rights to the impact and thus prize money.
+But (1) they’ll pay proportional to how much they value the impact and not only the top n submissions; (2) the impact remains resellable by default; and (3) seed investors offer to pay the people who are vying for the prizes or provide them with anything else they need and receive in return rights to the impact and thus prize money.

 The benefits are particularly strong for high-impact charities and hits-based funders: